DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (b) For an applicant who has let Lapsed

-his or her Michigan license lapse years or less.
-3 years, but less more.
+the applicant’s Michigan license years or less. than 3 years, but more.

 another state or in Canada: